- Product stewardship program for recycling e-waste

 Using electronic products is as much a part of our daily activities as driving a car or using a microwave oven.
-But, unlike cars or ovens, these products become out of date at an astounding rate.
+But, unlike cars or ovens, these products quickly become out of date.
 The problem is that electronic wastes (e-waste), such as televisions, computers and computer monitors, contain toxic substances, including lead, mercury, cadmium, lithium, brominated flame retardants, phosphorous coatings, and PVC plastics that create dioxins when burned.
 Although these devices are safe to use, when thrown away they can release these toxics, posing a threat to human health and the environment.
 The best solution is to be sure e-waste is recycled.

 From January 2006 through December 2013, Maine residents recycled more than 49 million pounds of electronics with the help of electronics manufacturers!

 For more information on recycling and disposal of electronic waste from businesses, contact the Hazardous Waste staff at (207) 287-7688.

 For more information on recycling and disposal of electronic waste from households and schools, contact the E-Waste Program staff at (207) 287-7688.

 Questions regarding Maine's e-waste law, please contact Carole Cifrino (207) 485-8160.